bazelbuild/examples/rust-tutorial/README.md

 This package shows how to build Rust code for the ten most common use cases.

-All examples use the new Bazelmod configuration format, and some examples come with a Cargo configuration.
+All examples use the Bazelmod configuration format, and some examples come with a Cargo configuration.
 There are cases when rules have not yet been updated for the new Bazelmod format.
 In this case, you can apply the [hybrid mode](https://bazel.build/external/migration#hybrid-mode) by already using the new MODULE.bazel config format while also using a dedicated WORKSPACE.bazelmod